StuyPulse/attendance-kiosk/README.md

 ## Building

-To build the app for the Raspberry Pi, run:
+To build an `arm64` deb package for the Raspberry Pi, run:

 ```bash
 npm run make:pi
 ```

-This will build deb packages for the `arm64` and `armv7l` architectures.
-The `arm64` package is appropriate for the Raspberry Pi 5, which is what we use in production.
-To install the package on the Raspberry Pi, copy the deb file to the Raspberry Pi and run:
+To install the package, copy the deb file to the Raspberry Pi and run:

 ```bash
 sudo dpkg -i attendance-kiosk_1.0.0_arm64.deb